JetBrains/skija/README.md

 Existing offerings are: Graphics2D from AWT, GraphicsContext from JavaFX.
 They are good, but underwhelming.

 Enter Skia.
-Skia has a proven track record of industrial-scale project relying on it for all things graphics: Google Chrome, Android, Flutter, Firefox Canvas, Xamarin.
+Skia has a proven track record of industrial-scale project relying on it for all things graphics: Google Chrome, Android, Flutter, Firefox Canvas, Xamarin, LibreOffice.
 Skia outperforms all existing Java2D toolkits in almost every benchmark, and also provides:

 - extensive color spaces support,
 - modern typography with open type features, variable typefaces, correct multi-script text handling, emojis,